dexterlabora/MerakiLocationFirebase/README.md

 # Meraki Location Scanning API
-## With Firebase Functions & Database
+*With Firebase Functions & Database*

+# Overview
+A simple Meraki Location Scanning API receiver which stores the data in a Firebase database.

 # Install
 * Clone Repository